genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/08_run-the-application-docker.md

 <details>
   <summary>Want to check if your data has been sent?</summary>
-  To check your database, genesis plugin has the following script
+  To check your database, Genesis Intellij plugin has the following script

   ![](/img/DbMon-script.png)